 - determines the adequacy of the organisation’s administrative, operating and accounting controls.

-This Committee comprises Messrs Griffiths (Chair), Mitten and Walker and has the role of reviewing the remuneration levels of the Directors and Senior Management.
-The Committee does not have a formal Charter.
+Mr Peter Griffiths is Chair of the Remuneration Committee which has the role of reviewing the remuneration levels of the Directors and Senior Management.

-The Board considers Sir John Goulter, Mr David Keys, Ms Susan Huria, Ms Elena Trout and Mr Peter Griffiths to be independent Directors.
-Mr Colin Mitten, Mr Ross Blackmore and Mr Ian Walker are not considered to be Independent Directors.
+The Board considers Sir John Goulter, Mr Mark Bogle, Mr Peter Griffiths, Ms Susan Huria, Mr David Keys and Ms Elena Trout to be Independent Directors.

 Conflicts of Interest